-Before you'll check this effective guide from our professionals, let us mention, that if you in trouble with your proposal, you can always rely on our proposal writing service!
+Before you check this effective guide from our professionals, let us mention that if you are in trouble with your proposal, you can always rely on our proposal writing service!
 Our writers can do your task on any deadline and at a fair price.
-Also, you will get a bunch of other features from our service including a 15% sale on the first order using code "top15".
+Also, you will get many other features from our service, including a 15% sale on the first order using code "top15".
 Just put the requirements of your task into the order form or ask for consultation from our customer support.

 How Solicited Business Proposals Differ from Unsolicited Ones

-The purpose of any business proposal is to propose an idea for a product or service and spread it effectively among potential customers.
-In all situations, business proposal writing is aimed at a response or a solution to a particular problem.
+Any business proposal aims to propose an idea for a product or service and effectively spread it among potential customers.
+In all situations, business proposal writing is aimed at responding to or solving a particular problem.
 In most organizations, they represent a critical ingredient of successful development and marketing.

-A business plan usually begins with a restatement of the company’s goals, with a detailed description of the proposed solution and the extent to which it aligns with these goals.
-However, an external specialist may also need to send a business plan or proposal to the company or the client as part of an ongoing competition for grants.
+A business plan usually begins with a restatement of the company's goals, with a detailed description of the proposed solution and how it aligns with them.
+However, an external specialist may also need to send a business plan or proposal to the company or the client as part of an ongoing grant competition.

 Use code top15 and get 15% OFF your 1st order!

-In other words, companies or customers may be looking for freelance specialists to develop some products and services, and a thoroughly developed business proposal can become a new stage in the development of productive relationships with specialists.
+In other words, companies or customers may be looking for freelance specialists to develop some products and services, and a thoroughly developed business proposal can become a new stage in developing productive relationships with specialists.
 Here, a difference should be made between solicited and unsolicited business proposals.

 Business Proposals – Solicited and Unsolicited Ones

-Solicited business proposals are those, which are written in response to the issues or requests specified by customers.
+Solicited business proposals are written in response to customers' issues or requests.
 For example, an organization may publish a written proposal for a product or service, and freelance specialists will send their proposals to this organization.

 Don't waste your time!

 A solicited business proposal contains a detailed description of the product, service, or solution the client needs to solve his or her problems.
-The customer may also specify the way the proposal should be formatted or the information it must contain.
+The customer may also specify how the proposal should be formatted or the information it must contain.

 In contrast, unsolicited business proposals are forwarded to those who have never asked for any.
-The purpose of unsolicited business proposals is to advertise some products and services and attract customers’ attention to the benefits and potential usefulness of the proposed solution.
-Unsolicited business proposals contain the most relevant information about a product or service and the way it can satisfy customers’ needs.
+The purpose of unsolicited business proposals is to advertise some products and services and attract customers' attention to the benefits and potential usefulness of the proposed solution.
+Unsolicited business proposals contain relevant information about a product or service and how it can satisfy customers' needs.

-Therefore, this kind of business proposal will always contain a thorough description of the problem, so that the customer can see it and realize that it needs a thorough solution.
-Unsolicited business proposals are particularly popular when it comes to new products and services.
+Therefore, this kind of business proposal will always contain a thorough description of the problem so that the customer can see it and realize it needs a thorough solution.
+Unsolicited business proposals are particularly popular regarding new products and services.
 They motivate customers to make the first move and establish new quality relationships with product and service manufacturers.

 Need custom written Thesis?